Mosely/HackYellowCitySite/README.md

-# InOut: India's biggest community hackathon
+w# Yellowcity Hack-A-Thon
-Landing page of InOut 4 [WIP]
+Landing page of the Yellowcity Hack-A-Thon, based on work from InOut, India's biggest community hackathon.

 ## How to run: